databricks-industry-solutions/dlt-insurance-claims/README.md

 ![Infrastructure Architecture](/assets/images/infrastructure_architecture.png)

+## Installation

+- `TODO`: describing pipeline provisioning

 ___

-&copy; 2022 Databricks, Inc. All rights reserved.
+&copy; 2023 Databricks, Inc. All rights reserved.
 The source in these notebooks is provided subject to the Databricks License [https://databricks.com/db-license-source].
 All included or referenced third party libraries are subject to the licenses set forth below.